UQ-RCC/xnat/content/en/docs/user-guides/getting-started/other-aaf-members.md

 - QUT, Griffith, CQU, JCU, USQ, USC
 - CSIRO, Australian Universities

+Other AAF members usually require XNAT access for:
+- Management of data acquisition from sites such as CAI, HIRF, TRI
+- Collaborating on projects managed on UQ-RCC XNAT

 Full list of AAF members found [here](https://aaf.edu.au/subscribers)<br>
 For all other organisations, use the [Non-AAF members](/docs/user-guides/getting-started/non-aaf-members) guide